tgustafsson/scb_election_statistics/README.md

 `ref`, and hope it works.
 This is ofcourse also a result of my inexperience with the language.

+### nim

+Nim is a compiled language, which generates C code that is then compiled to machine code.
+The implementation should be fast.
+Moreover, the language has overloaded operators and a possibility to write macros, which is utilized by the libraries.

+Json handling is quite straightforward.
+The implementation is actually the shortest.
+It lands in on only 30 lines.
+It is even short than perl.
+However, for some reason is the execution time not on par with the other compiled languages.

 ## Project helpers

 Modern languages are associated with at least one "project helper".
 For clojure it is _leiningen_, for OCaml it is _ocamlfind_, for java it is _maven_, for rust it is _cargo_.
-For python and perl, I didn't need one, because the dependencies were already part of the installation I used.
+For python, perl, and nim, I didn't need one, because the dependencies were already part of the installation I used.

 Both leiningen and cargo are very easy to work with.
 Maven not so much, but I'm glad it was there anyway, because I'm not very used to java